Guanjinqu/StairLoop/README.md

 The decoder needs to be compiled before running DNA StairLoop:
 > python setup.py build_ext --inplace
+Compilation time is usually less than 1 minute.
 ### DNA StairLoop Test Usage
 Run the **test.py** file directly after installing the python package:
 > python test.py

 StairLoop will simulate encoding 4 blocks and add 3% error to the encoded sequence, and the sequencing depth of 10.
-And the sequence will be successfully decoded.
+And the sequence will be successfully decoded.Code runs usually take less than 10 minutes.

 ### DNA StairLoop Official Usage